At last, everything you need to know about cooking trout. Warning: these trout recipes may cause excess salivation.

-- Cooking – Don’t worry about the bones.
-Fish that is properly prepared will easily fall off the bones.
+- Cooking - Don't worry about the bones.
+Fish that is properly prepared easily falls off the bones.
 Avoid over-handling the fish (flip only once) as the skin is delicate and the flesh may flake apart.

 1. Whole Grilled Trout

-One of the easiest trout recipes, and most visually impacting, is to grill a whole trout.
+One of the easiest ways to cook trout, and most visually impacting, is to grill a whole trout.
 Fish like trout are rich in good fats, and really absorb the flavor imparted from grilling.

 - Two 3/4 lb whole trouts, scaled, gutted and cleaned